Books in Print

 At This Point: a word suite in six movements

-On 3 December 2009, Marianne Brandis and Susan Green, cellist and visual artist, presented an evening program of music, words, and paintings.
+On 3 December 2009, Marianne Brandis and Susan Green, a cellist and visual artist, presented an evening program of music, words, and paintings.
 Susan performed two of J. S. Bach’s suites for solo cello, and Marianne read an essay written specially for the occasion.
 The six paintings forming the backdrop, also by Susan, make up a suite titled “Drawing the Bow” and are based on the motion of the cellist’s bow.

 This chapbook contains Marianne’s essay, which is a reflection on artistic creativity, both that of the individual artist and that of the human race.
 Inventively and evocatively, it enumerates all the strands that contributed to making that evening’s concert-and-reading possible.
 The book is illustrated with colour reproductions of the paintings and with nine line drawings which Susan created specifically for this publication.
 (Brandis and Green, 2010).